Nicolassaint/ece-webapp-saint-chopin/README.md

   Graduation: 3.5/4

-  We did a simple and clean design with a lot of mui components, especially material icons.
+  We did a simple and clean design with a lot of mui & native tailwind components.
 We also added css styling on the different components.

   As for the UX, we find it enough easy to use and intuitive.
-Our project is responsive and you can use it on your phone.
+Our project is responsive and you can use it on your phone with a drawer that helps the user to use well our application on mobile.

   What we could improve:

-  - An even better css styling
+  - An even better css styling and with animations using framer motion

 Application development